mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

 Akin to the MVVM pattern the **Pawn** layer can itself be separated into 3 technical layers: *Model*, *ViewModel* and *View*.
-The separation between these layers is not as clear-cut as with other other software.
+While the separation into these layers is not as clear-cut as with other other software it is still useful to be aware of the intended reponsibilities of your game components.

-Illustrated here are the components that make up the *Model* layer.
+Illustrated here are the components that make up the *Model* layer, which owns and maintains all gameplay-related data.
+Input from the **Player Controller** flows to the **Movement Component** and **Ability System Component**.
+Depending on the gameplay event contained in the input the **Ability System Component** triggers various **Abilities**.

+**Abilities**  orchestrate all of the above components to implement almost every piece of gameplay logic, such as executing some targeting logic to find **Target Actors** in the world and instructing the **Equipment Component** to equip those targets to a particular equipment slot.
+Or they may instruct the **Equipment Component** to get the **Inventory Component** of the currently equipped **Inventory Actor** in order to store some item.

+It is important to point out that **Abilities** do not instruct on anything related to *visual* representation.
+An **Ability** should be agnostic of the visuals as to avoid strong coupling to any particular representation of the ability.
+While a "swing sword" ability may look different for different pawns, the internal gameplay-logic remains largely the same.
+Thus an **Ability** should only manipulate data within the *Model* layer it resides in to implement any given gameplay logic.

+But how do we then make this *Model* layer cause visual changes in the game?

 ### Pawn ViewModel Layer